fmselab/roby/docs/index.md

 ### Requirements

-roby has been designed to be more flexible as possible.
+roby has been designed to be as flexible as possible.
 However, there are some requirements needed for the use of the tool:

-1. Alterations must be expressible as input modification between a _minumum_ and a _maximum_ threshold.
+1. Alterations must be expressible as input modification between a _minimum_ and a _maximum_ threshold.

 2. The model to be tested must be in the _Keras_ format.